How to create a personal email address

 Here are a few more benefits of using a personalised email address:

 Credibility and professionalism.
 If you want a personal email address that’s professional and really reflects your identity, you can only do that if you have your own domain name.
 Anyone can create a Hotmail address in just a few seconds, but an email address based on your organisation’s website takes a little more time.
 And it looks so much better.
-With so much spam coming from fake senders with free email accounts, if you want to be taken seriously (and not end up in the spam folder) your best option is a custom email address.
+With so much spam coming from fake senders with free email accounts, if you want to be taken seriously your best option is a custom email address.

 Branding.
 With every email you send, you put your domain and your brand in front of your prospective customers, vendors, and anyone else with whom you communicate (and may wish to do business with).

 Anything goes before the @.
 When it comes to the bit before the ‘@’ sign, the possibilities are endless.
 You can use your first name, your last name, some combination of the two like email@example.com.
 If you have a personal site but also do freelance work on the side, you can create an account like firstname.lastname@example.org.
-If you decide to help raise money for a cause, it takes seconds to create another account like email@example.com.
-If you have employees or volunteers that help you out, you’ll be able to create email address for them too.
+If you have employees, you’ll be able to create email address for them too.

-It’s yours forever.
+It’s yours forever (as long as you keep up payments).
 Nothing can last forever.
 So what would you do if your free email provider suddenly shut up shop?
 The chances are you’d have to spend a lot of time and effort providing people with your new email address, updating your website and so on.
 With a personalised email account, you don’t have to worry about any of that.
 As long as you keep your payments, the address is yours forever.

 Getting a personal email address with your domain is a great way to add personality to your communications.
 You can set yourself apart from the crowds of people using free email services – or just make yourself look ultra-professional when emailing clients or applying for jobs.